V-Sekai/godot-executorch/README.md

 This project is currently in **early development** and is **NOT ready for production use**.

+**⚠️ IMPORTANT: NOTHING CURRENTLY WORKS ⚠️**

-A native C++ module for Godot Engine that provides ExecuTorch machine learning inference capabilities with built-in MCP (Model Context Protocol) support.
+This is a **concept/prototype** module intended to integrate ExecuTorch machine learning inference capabilities into Godot Engine with built-in MCP (Model Context Protocol) support.

 **Current Status:**

+- 🔴 **Nothing is implemented** - this is concept documentation only
-- 🔴 **API is unstable** and subject to breaking changes
+- 🔴 **API is completely unstable** and subject to breaking changes
-- 🔴 **Limited testing** - may contain bugs and memory leaks
+- 🔴 **No working code** - placeholder implementations only
-- 🔴 **Incomplete features** - many planned features are not implemented
+- 🔴 **No testing** - may not even compile
 - 🔴 **No official releases** - use at your own risk
-- 🔴 **Documentation may be outdated** or incorrect
+- 🔴 **Documentation describes planned features** that don't exist yet

+**Planned Features (NOT IMPLEMENTED):**
+- ExecuTorchRuntime class for model loading and inference
+- Built-in MCP (Model Context Protocol) server
+- GDScript integration with native performance
+- Cross-platform model execution
+- Performance monitoring and benchmarking
+- Linear regression and other model type support

 **Do not use this in:**

 - Production games or applications
 - Commercial projects
 - Critical systems
+- Any project expecting working functionality

-**This is for experimentation and development only!**
+**This is for experimentation, planning, and development reference only!**

 ## Overview

-This module integrates directly into Godot Engine as a C++ module (not a GDExtension), providing seamless access to ExecuTorch models from within Godot projects.
+This documentation describes a **planned concept** for a module that would integrate directly into Godot Engine as a C++ module (not a GDExtension). **None of this functionality currently exists.**

 ## Installation

+**NOT IMPLEMENTED** - Installation instructions are placeholders for the planned implementation.

+## Development

+The `scripts/` directory contains Python tools for model preparation and testing:

+- `convert_model.py` - Converts PyTorch models to ExecuTorch format
+- `run.py` - Tests converted models
+- `justfile` - Build automation commands

+Use `just all` to install dependencies, convert models, and run tests.

-## Usage in Godot
+## Planned Usage Examples (NOT IMPLEMENTED)

+The following code examples show how the module **would** work if implemented:

 ### Basic Setup